Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Introduction

 \section{Introduction}

-\n Modeling and estimating multivariate distributions is a common task in many statistical settings, including structural reliability analysis~\citep{Li2013modeling}, survival studies~\citep{Dabrowska1988kaplan,Dabrowska1989kaplan}, and multivariate pollutant measurements~\citep{Schmidt2003pollutant}, yet it remains technically delicate.
-On the nonnegative orthant $[0,\infty)^d$, the empirical cumulative distribution function (c.d.f.) is unbiased and uniformly consistent and therefore serves as a natural baseline estimator.
-However, its step-function form can exhibit unstable finite-sample behavior, motivating the development of smooth distribution estimators that preserve the interpretability and shape constraints of a c.d.f.\ while offering improved practical performance.
+Modeling and estimating multivariate distributions is a common task in many statistical settings, including structural reliability analysis~\citep{Li2013modeling}, survival studies~\citep{Dabrowska1988kaplan,Dabrowska1989kaplan}, and multivariate pollutant measurements~\citep{Schmidt2003pollutant}, yet it remains technically delicate.
+On the nonnegative orthant $[0,\infty)^d$, the empirical cumulative distribution function (cdf) is unbiased and uniformly consistent and therefore serves as a natural baseline estimator.
+However, its step-function form can exhibit unstable finite-sample behavior, motivating the development of smooth cdf estimators that preserve the interpretability and shape constraints of a cdf while offering improved practical performance.
 At the same time, classical kernel-smoothing techniques face intrinsic difficulties on $[0,\infty)^d$: the challenge comes from the coordinate hyperplanes forming the boundary, i.e., the set where at least one component equals zero, where standard fixed symmetric kernel estimators can suffer from boundary bias (edge effects); see~\cite{MR4899357} for a discussion.